dorcoh/blog/about.md

 permalink: /about/
 ---

-I am Dor, an engineer and MSc research student.
-I'm interested in code, algorithms, machine learning and data science research.
+I am Dor, an engineer and M.Sc. research student.

+My interests revolve around programming and software engineering, algorithms, data science and machine learning research.

-Willing to use this blog for sharing my ideas and thoughts, tutorials or projects.
+Willing to use this web site for sharing my ideas and thoughts, tutorials or projects.

 Hope you enjoy reading!